halogenjs/model/Readme.md

 ### .get( attr )

-Hyperbone extends the .get() method to allow dot notation and indexed access notation to access these nested properties.
+Halogen extends the .get() method to allow dot notation and indexed access notation to access these nested properties.

 The dot notation feature is just basic string manipulation and recursive calls to .get(), and obviously you can always fall back to basic chaining if there's an issue - although reports of issues are welcome.

 ### More about using get and set...

-The philosophy behind Hyperbone means resources are embeddable within resources which means it's models and collections all the way down.
+The philosophy behind Halogen means resources are embeddable within resources which means it's models and collections all the way down.

 Automatic models...